 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT

 Under Madagascar’s Constitution, land can only be expropriated for public use and is conditional upon prior payment of fair and prior compensation.
 However, some contend that the government has expropriated land for private interest, particularly for multinational mining companies.
 Under the 2005 Land Law, expropriated land becomes government land within its private domain, a classification that allows the government all ownership rights to the land, including transfer (ROM 2010; Andriamanalina and Burnod 2014; ROM2005).
+The current regulations remain applicable in cases of land expropriation for public utility, as outlined in Ordinance No. 62023 of September 19, 1962 and Decree No. 63.030 of January 6, 1963 (UCSRF, 2019).

 LAND DISPUTES AND CONFLICTS